Actipro/WPF-Controls/Documentation/topics/syntaxeditor/language-creation/using-language.md

 The first assembly contains only the core text and parsing related classes.
 This keeps it truly platform independent since there are no references to any UI platforms (WPF, WinForms, etc.) in the code.

-The second assembly is platform dependent and includes code specifically for working with SyntaxEditor for WPF, etc.  Language functionality that interacts with IntelliPrompt would be included here.
+The second assembly is platform dependent and includes code specifically for working with SyntaxEditor for @@PlatformName, etc.  Language functionality that interacts with IntelliPrompt would be included here.